StrutFit/AndroidSDK/README.md

 	**OrganizationID:** 5
 	**ProductIdentifer:** "TestProduct"

-	For a quick test instead of going to the scanning process you may login using the following test account Before release please remember to put in the actual product identifier and organizationId provided by your StrutFit account manager.
+	For a quick test instead of going to the scanning process you may login using the following test account.
+	Before release please remember to put in the actual product identifier and organizationId provided by your StrutFit account manager.
 	**Email:** test@test.com
 	**Password:** thisisatest